FedML-AI/FedML/doc/en/index.rst

 Welcome to FedML
 ========================

-Thank you for coming to FedML.
-This documentation provides all you need to know about using the FedML platform.
+Thank you for visiting our site.
+This documentation provides you with everything you need to know about using the FedML platform.

 .. image:: ./_static/image/mission.png
    :width: 100%